Additional Resources in the Serve Knowledge Base

 Technology Review Requirement

-The purchase of all GC technology equipment and software, regardless of the source of funds, shall be reviewed by the GC IT Office.
+The purchase of all GCSU technology equipment and software, regardless of the source of funds, shall be reviewed by the GCSU IT Office.
 Please view IT Policies and Procedures for more information.

 Technology Support Services provides technology quotes for faculty and staff wishing to purchase technology for university business.
 As required by University System of Georgia policy, the CIO must review all technology purchases before it is processed.
-To receive a current quote for desktop, laptop (Dell or Apple) or to have a quote created for other technology components, please submit a ticket by emailing Serve with the details of what you wish to purchase.
+To receive a current quote for desktop, laptop (Dell or Apple) or to have a quote created for other technology components, please submit an IT Help Desk ticket with the details of what you wish to purchase.
 You will receive a response within one business day Monday - Friday.
-If you need to speak with someone concerning a technology quote, please contact Serve at 478-445-7378.
+If you need to speak with someone concerning a technology quote, please contact the IT Help Desk at 478-445-7378.

 Unify - Bringing IT All Together

-Unify provides one location to view information and access most of the GC Resources.
-Simply login and get connect.
+Unify provides one location to view information and access most of the GCSU Resources.
+Simply login and get connected.
 Unify is used to share important information on services, outages and campus notices.

 VoIP Classroom Technology

 Voice over Internet Protocol (VoIP) telephones provide quicker resolution for technical issues in the classroom and provide immediate access to Public Safety.
-The phone features two buttons: Serve and Public Safety.
+The phone features two buttons: IT Help Desk and Public Safety.
 This initiative was funded by the Student Technology Fee.

-Press either the Serve or Public Safety button respectively for a speakerphone call.
-If you lift the handset, you will automatically be connected to the Serve.
+Press either the IT Help Desk or Public Safety button respectively for a speakerphone call.
+If you lift the handset, you will automatically be connected to the IT Help Desk.
 To privately contact Public Safety you will need to press the button first and then lift the handset.
 The dial pad is disabled as the classroom phones are in a closed system using the Georgia College network.
-Contact Serve for more information at Serve@gcsu.edu or call 7378.
+Submit an IT Help Desk ticket or call 478-445-7378 for assistance.